riboseinc/rfc-crypto-sm4/sections/04-computing.md

 The SM4 algorithm is a blockcipher, with block size of 128 bits and a key length of 128 bits.

-Both encryption and key expansion uses 32 rounds of a nonlinear key schedule per block.
+Both encryption and key expansion use 32 rounds of a nonlinear key schedule per block.
 Each round processes one of the four 32-bit words that constitute the block.